 - Name: Indicates the name of the baseline. - Id: Provides a unique identifier for the baseline.
 The Id cannot be modified. - Type: Indicates the type of artifact. - Sealed: Indicates whether or not the artifact is sealed.
 This property can be Yes or No. When a baseline artifact is sealed, you can no longer change the baseline contents. - Description: Provides a description of the baseline.

-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.

 Creating a new baseline